 • Use fresh baking powder.
 If your baking powder is older than 3 months, I suggest grabbing a new one for best baking results.

-• If using the donut glaze, dip donuts into glaze while they are still slightly warm.
+• If using the glaze, dip donuts into the glaze while they are still slightly warm.

-We love this chocolate donuts recipe as-is, but there are also a few fun ways to customize your baked donuts.
+We love this chocolate donuts recipe as-is, but there are also a few fun ways to customize it.
 Here’s some ideas:

-Blueberry donuts.
+• Blueberry donuts.
 Have you tried my baked blueberry donuts?
 They just happen to be one of the most popular recipes on my site!
-You can also make chocolate blueberry donuts by adding 1/2 to 1 cup fresh blueberries to this recipe.
+You can also make chocolate blueberry donuts by adding 1/2 to 1 cup fresh blueberries to the batter in this recipe.

-Chocolate glaze.
-Instead of the vanilla donut glaze in this recipe, make a chocolate glaze using 1/2 cup chocolate chips, 2 tablespoons unsalted butter and 2 teaspoons water.
+• Chocolate glaze.
+Instead of the vanilla glaze, make a chocolate glaze using 1/2 cup chocolate chips, 2 tablespoons unsalted butter and 2 teaspoons water.
 In a microwave-safe bowl, melt in 20 second increments in the microwave, stirring after each time, until completely melted and smooth.

-Freezing baked donuts.
-These healthy chocolate donuts are freezer-friendly!
-Simply wrap donuts individually in freezer-safe bags or store them in a large freezer bag.
+• Freezing.
+These are freezer-friendly!
+Simply wrap them individually in freezer-safe bags or store them in a large freezer bag.
 When you’re ready to enjoy them, reheat for 30-45 seconds in the microwave or simply thaw them at room temperature.
 I recommend freezing them before adding the glaze.

 two chocolate donuts with glaze stacked on each other